BehaVerify: Verifying Temporal Logic Specifications for Behavior Trees: Related Work

 \subsection{Strengths and Uses of BTs}

-In \cite{ogren_2012_uav}, the author shows how general Hybrid Dynamical Systems can be written as BTs and how this can be beneficial.
-Furthermore, the paper provides justifications for why BTs are useful to UAV guidance and control systems. \cite{biggar_zamani_shames_2021_hierarchy_btree} compares BTs to a variety of other Action Selection Mechanisms (ASM) and proves that unrestricted BTs have the same expressive capabilities as unrestricted Finite State Machines. \cite{biggar_zamani_2020_framework} presents a framework for verifying the correctness of BTs without compromising on the main strengths of Behavior Trees, which they identify as modularity, flexibility, and re-usability.
+In \CiteAsText{ogren2012AIAA}, the author shows how general Hybrid Dynamical Systems can be written as BTs and how this can be beneficial.
+Furthermore, the paper provides justifications for why BTs are useful to UAV guidance and control systems. \CiteAsText{biggar2021IEEE_Robotics_and_Automation_Letters} compares BTs to a variety of other Action Selection Mechanisms (ASM) and proves that unrestricted BTs have the same expressive capabilities as unrestricted Finite State Machines. \CiteAsText{biggar2020IEEE_Robotics_and_Automation_Letters} presents a framework for verifying the correctness of BTs without compromising on the main strengths of Behavior Trees, which they identify as modularity, flexibility, and re-usability.

-\cite{ghzouli_berger_johnsen_dragule_wasowski_2020_btree_study} considers the various implementations of BTs, such as BehaviorTree.cpp and py\_trees, and examines a variety of repositories that utilize BTs.
-In \cite{tumova_marzinotto_dimarogonas_kragic_2014_ltl_planning} the authors propose an algorithm to translate an I/O automaton into a BT that connects high level planning and low level control.
-The authors of \cite{colledanchise_murray_ogren_2017_correct_construction} demonstrate how it is possible to synthesize a BT that is guaranteed to be complete a task specified by LTL.
-This does require restricting LTL to a fragment of LTL, so there are limits to what BTs can be synthesized in this way. \cite{colledanchise_cicala_domenichelli_natale_tacchella_2021_toolchain} describes a tool-chain for designing, executing, and monitoring robots that uses BTs for controlling high level behaviors of the robots while \cite{colledanchise_cicala_domenichelli_natale_tacchella_2021_context} formalizes the context within which BTs are executed.
+\CiteAsText{ghzouli2020SLE} considers the various implementations of BTs, such as BehaviorTree.cpp and PyTrees, and examines a variety of repositories that utilize BTs.
+In \CiteAsText{tumova2014IROS} the authors propose an algorithm to translate an I/O automaton into a BT that connects high level planning and low level control.
+The authors of \CiteAsText{colledanchise2017IROS} demonstrate how it is possible to synthesize a BT that is guaranteed to be complete a task specified by LTL\@.
+This does require restricting LTL to a fragment of LTL, so there are limits to what BTs can be synthesized in this way. \CiteAsText{colledanchise2021arXiv} describes a tool-chain for designing, executing, and monitoring robots that uses BTs for controlling high level behaviors of the robots while \CiteAsText{colledanchise2021IROS} formalizes the context within which BTs are executed.